Skip to Content

 Q: How important do you feel it is for publishers to embrace modern technologies?

 A: When you are trying to work with readers, writers, and staff in various places, of course an electronic submission program and email are valuable tools that save time and money.
 Facebook has provided visibility, but while we have over 5000 friends on Facebook, I have been disappointed that I have not seen a significant and comparable rise in our subscription base.
-We added an online issue for book reviews and literary news, in response to writers wanting to post their reviews on their Facebook pages and websites, but disappointed those who want us to also publish this content in the print issue, which we cannot afford to do.
-The online issue also helps us to keep the print issue down in size.
+We added online issues for book reviews and literary news, in response to writers wanting to post their reviews on their Facebook pages and websites, but disappointed those who want us to also publish this content in the print issue, which we cannot afford to do.
+The online issues also help us to keep the print issue down in size.